KonyshevArtem/render-engine/docs/HowToBuild.md

 git submodule update --recursive --remote
 ```

+### Using CLion

+This is the recommended way to compile

+Compile `ShaderCompiler`, `TextureCompressor` and `RenderEngineWindow`/`RenderEngineApple` targets
+based on selected platform

+### Using Terminal

-Then run this terminal commands inside source directory
+Alternatively, run these terminal commands inside source directory

 ```
-cmake -S . -B build
+cmake -S . -B cmake-build-release
 ```

-Directory `build` will be created.
+Directory `cmake-build-release` will be created.

 ```
-make -C build
+make -C cmake-build-release
 ```

-After that, if everything is set up correctly, executable should be built.

-Folder `resources` should be copied during the build process as well.
-Resources from that folder will be loaded at runtime, so it should always be in the same directory as the executable.
+This will compile all targets, so there is no need to specify like with CLion

+### Compiling Resources

+After compiling required targets, run `recompile_shaders.sh` and `reimport_textures.sh` scripts.

+They should generate `resources/shaders/output` and `resources/textures/output` folders with compressed texture binaries
+and shaders translated for target graphics API.

+### Running Executable

+On Windows, just launch .exe in `cmake-build-release/launchers/windows_launcher`

+On Mac, open XCode project in `launchers/apple_launcher/xcode` and press Start